dgutierrezd/dgutierrezd/README.md

 ### Hi 👋 I am Daniel

 I am a fullstack developer who is passionate about the web and mobile development.
-I also have a Youtube Channel where I speak and teach some things about techs like Node.js, React, Java, and others.
+I also have a Youtube Channel where I speak and teach some things about techs like Node.js, React, Ruby, and others.

 - 👨🏽‍💻 I’m learning all time!
 - 🤔 I’m looking for help with all relationated with Javascript techs.